stochasticai/xTuring/README.md

 <br>

-## 🌟 INT4 fine-tuning with LLaMA LoRA
+## 🌟 INT4 fine-tuning and generation with LLaMA LoRA

-We are excited to announce the latest enhancement to our `xTuring` library: INT4 fine-tuning adn generation integration.
+We are excited to announce the latest enhancement to our `xTuring` library: INT4 fine-tuning and generation integration.
 With this update, you can fine-tune LLMs like LLaMA with LoRA architecture in INT4 precision with less than `6 GB` of VRAM.
 This breakthrough significantly reduces memory requirements and accelerates the fine-tuning process, allowing you to achieve state-of-the-art performance with less computational resources.

 More information about INT4 fine-tuning and benchmarks can be found in the [INT4 README](examples/int4_finetuning/README.md).